miquelvir/lsds-2026/README.md

 # Plagiarism

-Submitting a labs/seminars project which contains code you have not authored is considered plagiarism.
+Submitting a project which contains code you have not authored or don't understand is considered plagiarism.

 - You MUST NOT ask other students for their project or fragments of their code.
 - You MUST add a link next to any code you copy from external sources.